Click on the image above to see a larger version.

 The USDA Plant Hardiness Map for Wisconsin

-The USDA plant hardiness zone is particularly useful when you are planting trees, shrubs or perennials.
+The USDA plant hardiness zone is particularly useful when you are planting trees, shrubs, or perennials.
 These plants need to be hardy enough to survive the winter temperatures in your area.
 Knowing your zone will help you make the best decisions when it comes time to select plants.

-Most greenhouses in your area will carry plants that are hardy in your zone; however, if the information is not provided, be sure to ask.
+The new Wisconsin plant map takes into consideration weather data collected over a thirty-year period and replaces the older 2012 map that was not nearly as accurate.
+In addition to average winter low temperatures, the new map also considers proximity to a large body of water, urban heat, and elevation.
+Most greenhouses and retail nurseries in your area will carry plants that are hardy in your zone; however, if the information is not provided, be sure to ask.
 While other factors may influence whether a plant will thrive in your landscape, you should always start with plants that are appropriate for your Wisconsin zone.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Gen Z Gardening Trend – Root Causes Of Their Love For Plants